A welcoming community

 For information on Sunday services go to Worship

-For Bible study go to Study
+For Adult Baptism and Confirmation go to Study

 For Parish Council meetings go to Governance.